Your First Visit

 How to Prepare

-Have Your Questions Ready
+Write Down Your Questions

 What to Expect

 When you arrive, our friendly front desk team will check you in and get you settled.
+We recommend arriving a few minutes early to relax before your appointment begins.

 Our surgical assistant will bring you back to an exam room.
 If needed, we’ll take X-rays and review your medical history.

 Dr. Slaughter will then join you for his exam, answer any questions, and collaborate with you on a plan for your treatment.
+This is an educational conversation, not a sales pitch.

 Once you and Dr. Slaughter feel great about the plan, we’ll review the estimated costs so that you have clear expectations up front, and then we can get you scheduled.